The Expressive Power of Graph Neural Networks: A Survey: Existing work of improving GNNs expressive power

 \subsection{Methods to improve GNNs expressive power}

-Improving the expressive power of GNNs can similarly be approached in terms of both improving the feature embedding effect and improving the topology representation effect.
-The enhancement of the feature embedding effect depends on the enhancement of the features themselves, including the extraction of dependencies between features and the addition of related features.
-There are two effective ways to enhance the effect of topology representation.
-One way is to directly encode relevant topology information for GNNs learning, and the other way is to optimise the GNNs model architecture to eliminate the obstacle of maintaining topology caused by permutation invariant aggregation functions.
+Improving GNNs expressive power involves bolstering feature embedding and topology representation.
+Feature embedding enhancement involves extracting feature dependencies and adding related features.
+Topology representation can be improved by encoding topology directly or optimizing GNNs architecture to overcome limitations from permutation invariant aggregation functions.
+The strategies can be categorized into three methods:

+{\bf Graph feature enhancement} aims to enrich feature embeddings by {\bf extracting dependencies between features} to obtain more informative and expressive embedding results, or by {\bf enhancing feature utilization} to obtain a comprehensive feature representation.

+{\bf Graph topology enhancement} aims to encode graph topology by {\bf adding extra topology information} manually to improve nodes’ distinctiveness or directly encoding the graph topological structure.
+The latter can be classified into {\bf encoding micro-topology} (capturing distance or position information between nodes to enhance the perception of graph structure), {\bf encoding local-topology} (using subgraphs or higher-order connectivity patterns to identify complex topological patterns), and {\bf encoding global-topology} (directly capturing global structural attributes such as connectivity and clustering structure).

+{\bf GNNs architecture enhancement} aims to address limitations in learning graph topology due to permutation invariant aggregation functions.
+This can be achieved by {\bf improving aggregation functions} to better capture topological information or by {\bf adopting equivariant architectures} to overcome permutation invariance limitations, enabling the computation of global features.

-In this article, we summarise these three approaches as: Graph feature enhancement (enhancing the effect of feature embedding), Graph topology enhancement (encoding of topology information directly), and GNNs architecture enhancement (mitigating the defect of permutation invariant aggregation functions).
-In line with our expectations, the more powerful model designs for GNNs that are currently known for their means of improving expressive power can all be subsumed under the three approaches we summarised.
-Table \ref{table_2} examines and systematically categorizes the design of more powerful expressive GNNs in recent years them based on their employed design methodologies.
+Consistent with expectations, the three aforementioned methodologies encompass all currently known model designs capable of improving expressive power.
+Table \ref{table_2} examines and systematically categorizes the design of more powerful expressive GNNs in recent years based on their employed design methodologies.